matt-handy/TheAllCommander/README.md

 Please note, all of the scripts and tools that this wizard creates or modifies are caught immediately by Windows Defender if used on a modern, patched version of Windows.
 They are study tools only and should not/cannot be used in an actual pen test.
 TheAllCommander remains a research and support tool, not an tool of Red Team engagement.

+# Bugs and Disclosures

+Every once in a while, work on this project leads to the discovery of a bug or disclosure in a 3rd party tool.
+[Bugs and Disclosures](blue_team/Bugs.md)